reisbalans-tech/dynamic_form/README.md

 DynamicForm
 ===========

+This is a fork of [upstream](https://github.com/joelmoss/dynamic_form) with [Rails 6.1 patches](https://github.com/joelmoss/dynamic_form/pull/21) applied.
+If a new version after 1.1.4 is published, use that instead because they will most likely include this PR.

 DynamicForm holds a few helpers method to help you deal with your Rails3 models, they are:

 * `input(record, method, options = {})`